Abdriano95/MeTube/README.md

 #### Retrospective
 - **What went well**:
   - Clear communication in daily stand-ups.
-  - Smooth process for defining user stories
+  - Smooth process for defining user stories.
-  - Good distribution of tasks
+  - Good distribution of tasks.
   - Strong attendance and engagement
 - **What could be improved**:
-  - Unclear distribution of roles in certain parts of API development
+  - Unclear distribution of roles in certain parts of API development.
 - **Amendments to process**:
-  - Reconsider role distribution and possibly adapt a more vertical working approach
+  - Reconsider role distribution and possibly adapt a more vertical working approach.
   - Formalize code review steps.

 ---